pingcap/docs/tidb-cloud/integrate-tidbcloud-with-cloudflare.md

 However, you may find it is hard to connect to TiDB Cloud from Cloudflare Workers.
 Because Cloudflare Workers is primarily designed to handle HTTP(S) requests and establish TCP connection to TiDB is not allowed.

 Fortunately, Prisma has your back with the [Data Proxy](https://www.prisma.io/docs/data-platform/data-proxy).
-It can build a layer that sits between a TCP connection and an HTTP(S) connection.
-This allows you to use Cloudflare Workers to process and manipulate the data being transmitted over a TCP connection.
+It can help us to use Cloudflare Workers to process and manipulate the data being transmitted over a TCP connection.

-Through this article, you will learn:

-1. How to establish a connection to the TiDB Cloud and then proxying all database requests through the HTTP connection by prisma data proxy.
-2. How to deploy serverless function which will access and manipulate data stored in your TiDB Cloud to Cloudflare Workers.
+This article will show how to deploy Cloudflare Workers with TiDB Cloud and Prisma Data Proxy step by step.

 # Integrate TiDB Cloud with Cloudflare Workers